AbhinavRajesh/Retweet-Bot/README.md

 </p>

 ## Retweet-Bot
-A Twitter Bot which Retweets and likes a particular Hashtag
+A Twitter Bot which Retweets with Comment and likes tweets with particular Hashtag

 ### Tech Used
 - Python